elyseio/gag_bot/README.md

 🤖 Grow A Garden Automation Bot

 Automates gear purchases and egg buying in Grow A Garden using screen detection, input emulation, and scheduled execution.
-Also send Discord notifications for available items.
+Also sends Discord notifications for available items.

 🚀 Features

-Automated gear and egg purchasing using PyAutoGUI + PyDirectInput
+Automated gear and egg purchasing using PyAutoGUI + PyDirectInput + FreeSimpleGUI

 Send Discord notifications for available items